Thrima97/shehara-thrimavithana/README.md

 ## Software Engineer

-I am an Associate Software Engineer with over 2 years of experience specializing in PHP, Alpine.js, and Laravel.
+I am an Software Engineer with over 3 years of experience specializing in PHP, Alpine.js, and Laravel.
 I am known for my quick learning and effective problem-solving skills in fast-paced environments.
 I am actively seeking opportunities in dynamic settings to enhance my technical skills and contribute to innovative projects.

 ### Contact Information